galetaire/spahousing/pages/posts/credit.md

 - **Observation B**: Currently, mortgage approvals is within the demographic line, inside of the lower limit zone.
 In other words, there is no credit bubble.
 - **Observation C**: The average mortgage amount follows an uptrend.
 This is a consequence of inflation, being the reason why within the general collective there is the thinking of _"housing always goes up"_, which has it's part of truth.
 - **Observation D**: Although the average mortgage amount tends upwards, there are corrections.
 The most important happened in the year 2007-2013.
-- **Observation E**: The stacked bars (second chart) allow us to see which of the two variables dominate, price or credit.
-It also tells us when the variables show different trends, which usually means a change of cycle.
+- **Observation E**: The real credit movement (second chart) allow us to see the credit/debt cycles.

 # Data sources